jonquator/pihole-ad-lists/README.md

-# Pi-Hole YouTube Ads blocking list by Jonquator (DNS Blocking)
+# Pi-Hole Ad blocking lists by Jonquator (DNS Blocking)
 Handpicked custom list of ads provider DNS lists from YouTube for Pi-Hole.
 I will try to keep it up-to-date.

 |Listname|URL|